Wayzware/EducationBalancer/README.md

 3. Download the mod from the [release page](https://github.com/Wayzware/EducationBalancer/releases).
 Make sure you select the download that is compatible with your version of BepInEx.
 Unzip it into the `Cities Skylines II/BepInEx/plugins` folder.

 4. Launch the game, and your mods should be loaded automatically

+## Configuration
+You can change the stat tweaks yourself if desired, or even add stat tweaks for other school buildings not already modified! (currently restricted to upkeep and student capacity changes only)

+You will need to edit the config file located at `C:\Users\YOUR_USERNAME_HERE\AppData\LocalLow\Colossal Order\Cities Skylines II\ModSettings\SchoolCapacityBalancer_Wayz`. **You must run the game with the mod installed at least once for this file to be generated**.

 ## Compiling the Mod Yourself
 You will need to add references to Unity yourself if you wish to compile the project.